MCP Apps: Bring MCP Apps to your users!

 Tadata’s MCP Dramatically Improves Time To Value

 The CopilotKit Expert MCP enabled a working, streaming AI agent frontend in a single shot, cutting LLM calls by two-thirds.
-We tested each approach by asking Cursor to create a CopilotKit UI, integrate it to a backend, and connect it to other components in an example application.
+We tested each approach by asking Cursor to create a CopilotKit UI, integrate it into a backend, and connect it to other components in an example application.

 Integration Comparison: CopilotKit Expert MCP vs Alternatives